Build the "REMI Minor" (mk2)

 This page is a continuation of an earlier article.
 See part 1 here.

-After implementing the local user interface code (for LCD screen & keypad), it dawned on me that most of the functions provided by the UI would probably not be needed very often, once the user has configured the device with their preferred options.
+After implementing the local user interface code (for the REMI 'major' LCD screen & keypad), it dawned on me that most of the functions provided by the UI would probably not be needed very often, once the user has configured the device with their preferred options.
 Thereafter, the only frequently used function would be to change the instrument "preset".
-Since the plan is to be able to select a preset using the handset, the local UI becomes kind of redundant, assuming that the command-line interface (CLI) has functions to configure the device and to set up user options.
-This was the primary motivation to develop a second version of the REMI.
+Since selection of a Preset can be done using the handset, the local UI becomes kind of redundant, now that the command-line interface (CLI) has functions to configure the device and to set up user options.

-A single-digit 7-segment LED display may be added which will normally show the selected preset.
-The LED digit will also show a "self-test" code on startup if a fault is detected.
-An optional push-button on the front panel will allow stepping through the 8 available presets.
+A single-digit 7-segment LED display may be fitted on the front panel which will normally show the selected preset number.
+On startup/reset, the LED digit will show a "self-test" code if a fault is detected.
+An optional push-button on the front panel will allow stepping through the 8 (or maybe 10) available presets.

 An EWI handset is not essential to creating music with the REMI.
-A planned new software feature will allow REMI's built-in sound synthesizer to be controlled by a computer via the MIDI-USB adapter, instead of being controlled by the handset.
+A planned new software feature will allow REMI's built-in sound synthesizer to be controlled by a computer or MIDI keyboard instead of being controlled by the handset.
 This capability should appeal in particular to makers who want to experiment with new sound patches, using a MIDI sequencer application to drive the REMI synth.